nikkifalicov/Tweet-Analysis-of-Representatives/README.txt

 import matplotlib.pyplot as plt import os

+3. To view the plots produced from visuals.py, select the folder labeled 'expected results from visuals'.

-3. Run model_test.py and visuals.py in the cse163
+4. Run model_test.py and visuals.py in the cse163
    environment in VS Code.
 Information on setting up the necessary environment can be found here: https://courses.cs.washington.edu/courses/cse163/21su/software.html#vscode